Architecture of Tower Bridge

 Tower Bridge is in continuous use.
 According to TowerBridge.org.uk, the City of London Corporation must raise the Bridge to provide access ‘for registered vessels with a mast or superstructure of 30 feet or more’.
 Bridge-lifting is free of charge subject to 24 hours’ notice and is available anytime and on any day.
 In total, Tower Bridge is raised about 850 times per year!

-Despite its status as an international tourist attraction, Tower Bridge hosts everyday events for locals such as sunrise yoga classes on the glass walkway.
-Furthermore, it works with local communities, has an artist in residence and even boasts a ground level ‘walk of fame’.
+Despite its status as an international tourist attraction, Tower Bridge hosts everyday events for locals including sunrise yoga classes on the glass walkway.
+Furthermore, it works with local communities, has an artist-in-residence and boasts a ground level ‘walk of fame’.

 Are you interested in learning more about Tower Bridge?
 Visit its official website for more facts and figures, plus information about visiting in person.
 Do you have any interesting facts we’ve missed out?
 Let us know in the comments or on social media!